OperaGraecaAdnotata/OGA/query/README.md

 is the same for all tokens of a text and therefore is a metadata field.

-In ANNIS 4, annotations associated with single tokens (token-based) are simply searched using key/value pairs, such as `token="ἀθηναῖος"` or `lemma="ἀθηναῖος"`.
+In ANNIS 4, annotations associated with single tokens (token-based) are simply searched using key/value pairs, such as `tok="ἀθηναῖος"` or `lemma="ἀθηναῖος"`.
 Metadata fields are also accessed through key/value pairs, but are introduced by the operator `@*` (e.g., `@* urn_cts_author="tlg0010"`).
 For more clarification, [query examples](#annis-query-examples) are provided below as templates.